guardian/service-catalogue/packages/cloudquery/README.md

    This will start the Docker containers, and CloudQuery will start collecting data.
 4. Open Grafana on [http://localhost:3000](http://localhost:3000), and start querying the data
+5. To restart on your local machine, delete the container in docker and go back to step 3.

 > **Note**
 > You can also use other Postgres clients, such as `psql`, or even your IDE!